josephyhu/Build-a-Personal-Learning-Journal/README.md

 ## Recent Changes
 * Added dark background/light background option.
-  * Changed the background color to midnight blue for the dark background.
-  * Changed all text and link colors to white for the dark background.
-* Added the title attribute of 'Home' to the home page button (the button on the top left).
-* Set the opacity to .5 for all links and buttons on hover.
 * Added search field to the home page.
 * Added pagination to the home and the tags pages with the current limit of 25 entries per page.
 * Changed the delete link in the detail page to a button with a confirmation box on click.